Kiwi Olympic gold medalist, Alan Thompson, accused of inappropriate sexualised remarks towards female athletes - NZ Herald

 "As is continuing our commitment to ensuring a culture where inappropriate behaviour can be addressed in a secure and confidential manner and the appropriate process can be followed."

-Thompson won two gold medals at the 1984 Los Angeles Olympic Games for the K1 1000m and K2 500m.
+Thompson won a two gold medal at the 1984 Los Angeles Olympic Games for the K1 1000m and K2 500m.